 Two free apps are essential for the smartphone shutterbug: Google+ for iOS (or Google+ for Android) and Flickr iOS (or Flickr for Android).
 There are pros and cons with each of these apps, so if you’re game you might want to have both:

 Google, by far, is the most widely used search engine at this time.
-But they've had a difficult time in the social media space in the shadow of Facebook.
-But their Google+ app might be what it takes to help move more folks over.
+However Facebook still dominates in the social media space.
+Their Google+ app might be what it takes to move more folks over.

 The simplicity of turning on Google+ to auto backup your smartphone images is a no brainer.
 After downloading the app simply select whether you want to instantly back up your photos and video using Wi-Fi or Wi-Fi and mobile network.
-Both your photostream AND videos are automatically backed up (note, in my initial testing Google+ did back up all of my photos but only backed up videos that I took after installing their app, not the ones I had prior).
-This is a big advantage over Flickr, which has issues backing up video from your smartphone directly (third party apps such as Flickit are needed, and currently does not support iOS7).
+Both your photostream AND videos are automatically backed up (note, in my initial testing Google+ did back up all of my photos but only backed up videos that I took after installing the app, not the ones I had prior).
+This is a big advantage over Flickr.
+Flickr currently does not back-up video from your smartphone directly (third party apps such as Flickit are needed, and currently does not support iOS7).

-Videos offer a rich recording of your experience but potentially use a lot more storage.
-So the ability to backup your videos is tremendous.
+Videos offer a rich recording of your experience but potentially use a lot of your smartphone storage.
+The ability to backup your videos using Google+ or Flickr is tremendous.
 The con?
 Google+ only offers 15 GB free storage whereas Flickr offers an unprecendented 1 TB of free storage (that's roughly 500,000 photos).
 What’s my workaround for uploading videos to Flickr?
 I email them to my Flickr account.
 While it’s not ideal, it’s simple and effective.